Skip to content

 The pandemic’s effect on total state tax revenues in recent months is less certain because complete data is not yet available.
 However, a number of states including Tennessee, California, and Idaho have published reports showing that tax revenues are coming in higher than projected.
 In states that did not account for the shift of the tax-filing deadline, higher revenues in July partially reflect taxes on 2019 income.
 Higher tax revenues also partially reflect the fact that the pandemic has hit high wage earners less than anticipated, many of whom continue to work from home.

-In The Coming Months
+In the Coming Months

 Rising cases of COVID-19, business restrictions, and elevated unemployment rates will likely continue to suppress tax revenues in states across the country.
 Though states and localities have experienced the economic effects of the pandemic in different ways, it’s clear that the significant overall decline in state revenues is an ongoing policy challenge that should be taken into account as lawmakers consider additional aid packages.

-Image credit: Photo by Spencer Platt/Getty Images
+Image credit: Photo by KingWu/Getty Images